JMPSequeira/firestore-typed/README.md

 __________
 &nbsp;

-StrongStore redeclares functions in 'firebase/firestore' so if you compile with '--skipLibCheck false' it will throw a redeclaration error for each of one of those functions.
+StrongStore redeclares functions in 'firebase/firestore' so if you compile with '--skipLibCheck false' it will throw a redeclare error for each of one of those functions.

 &nbsp;
 - Import StrongStore into a declaration (d.ts) file (I personally call it data.d.ts):